-- CAUTION: If you are using the Trusted Program Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
+- CAUTION: If you are using the Trusted Platform Module (TPM) with an encryption key, you may be prompted to create a recovery key during program or System Setup.
 Be sure to create and safely store this recovery key.
-If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your hard drives. - CAUTION: Do not attempt to remove the TPM plug-in module from the system board.
-After the TPM plug-in module is installed, it is cryptographically bound to that specific system board.
-Any attempt to remove an installed TPM plug-in module breaks the cryptographic binding, and it cannot be reinstalled or installed on another system board. - 1 Follow the safety guidelines listed in Safety instructions. - 2 Follow the procedure that is listed in Before working inside your system. - 3 Remove the following components: - a Expansion card, if installed - b Integrated storage controller card, if installed - c Internal USB key, if installed - d Heat sink module
+If you replace this system board, you must supply the recovery key when you restart your system or program before you can access the encrypted data on your drives.

+- 1 Follow the safety guidelines listed in Safety instructions.

+- 2 Follow the procedure listed in Before working inside your system.

+- 3 Remove the following components:

+- a Air shroud

+- b Memory modules

+- c Disconnect the fan cables

+- d Expansion card riser

+- e If applicable, storage controller card

+- f Heat sink and processor

+- CAUTION: To prevent damage to the processor socket when replacing a faulty system board, ensure that you cover the processor socket with the processor dust cover.

+- g Internal USB, if installed

+- h If applicable, Internal Dual SD module

+- i Disconnect all the cables from the system board.

+- △ CAUTION: Take care not to damage the system identification button while removing the system board from the system.